 Central Bank of Sweden

 The Central Bank of Sweden aims to evaluate e-wallets and interoperability with commercial banks.
-They rely on the R3’s Corda system as the underlying technology with the central bank giving commercial banks the ability to connect with it through Application Programming Interfaces (APIs).
+They rely on the R3’s Corda system as the underlying technology, with the central bank allowing commercial banks to connect with it through Application Programming Interfaces (APIs).

 Another project in the pipeline is a 24/7 e-wallet that can be integrated with credit cards, apps, and smartwatches.
 This would fall under Retail CBDC.